lsuxrstudio/xrstudioguides/switchboard/README.md

 - If you get the error message `Operator already running cstat_project a9508bb6-992c-4268-9989-27c16639908b` make sure to close out the multi user server window.

+- If you get the error message `Node_0: Could not retrieve changelists for project.
+Are the Source Control Settings correctly configured?` open a command prompt and type `p4 login` followed by the yser passwoird and enter.

 ## Resources

 [In-Camera VFX Quick Start](https://docs.unrealengine.com/5.0/en-US/in-camera-vfx-quick-start-for-unreal-engine/)